Dhiv123/GeoCrypt/README.md

-# 🔐 GeoCrypt: Location-Locked Encryption Tool
+# 🔐 GeoCrypt: Location-Locked Decryption Tool

 **GeoCrypt** is a web-based encryption-decryption system that ensures data can only be decrypted at a specific physical location.
 It uses [ChaCha20Poly1305](https://en.wikipedia.org/wiki/ChaCha20) encryption, geofencing with the Haversine formula, and PBKDF2 key derivation to prevent data interception or leakage during transmission.